Possil North (1954-1964)

 Opened on the Lanarkshire and Dumbartonshire Railway.

-Traces of the platforms remained in the 1980s and may still remain buried.
-Platform level buildings and the staircases to the platforms have not survived.
+Traces of the platforms remained in the 1980s and may still remain, but buried.
+The platform level building and the staircases to the platforms have not survived.

 The line to the west is largely landscaped but to the east the cutting continues largely intact as far as Possil Junction and almost as far as the bridge over the Edinburgh and Glasgow Railway at Eastfield TMD.